tomjoht/tomjoht.github.io/_posts/2017/12/2017-12-27-value-of-tech-comm-in-company-part4.md

 categories:
 - general
 keywords: value, organizations, information flow, content experience
 summary: "Technical writers can add more value by encouraging information flow across disparate groups within an organization (such as Support, Engineering, Marketing, Training, Field Engineering, and more).
-Encouraging two-way communication not only empowers these groups with better information, it also encourages them to share feedback and input that dramatically improves the documentation as well.
-However, information flow alone is too tenuous of a value to add, and probably only applies in large organizations."
+Encouraging information flow not only empowers these groups with better knowledge, it also encourages them to share feedback and input that dramatically improves the documentation.
+However, information flow alone is too tenuous of a value to attribute to technical writers, and probably only applies in large organizations."
 bitlink: http://bit.ly/valuetechcomm4
 weight: 4
 tags: series_value_of_tech_comm